-Since becoming a teacher I’ve been in two districts, three different school buildings, taught five different grade levels, coached two sports, sponsored three separate clubs, and now have a job focused on innovation and technology-integration…two things I never received a degree for…
+Since becoming a teacher I’ve been in three districts, ten different school buildings, taught six different grade levels, coached two sports, sponsored three separate clubs, and my recent jobs focused on innovation and technology-integration…two things I never received a degree for…

-And at 31 years old I can say I’ve found lots of success over the years while experiencing many failures.
+And I can say I’ve found lots of success over the years while experiencing many fails.
 I am continually “scratching my own itch“, working on projects I care about and learning more about what I’m interested in.
 Sadly, I don’t see many students having the opportunities I was given during high school.
 And I don’t see many young people having the same experiences in their careers.

 Why?
-Our definition of choice is a bit backwards.
+Our definition of choice is a bit backward.